 Sustainable House Day 2025

-At Sustainable House Day you can visit some of Australia’s most inspiring green homes and learn more from those who designed, built, and live in them.
+On Sunday 4th May, thousands of people visited some of Australia’s most inspiring green homes to learn from those who designed, built, and live in them.

-In 2025, we are focussing on retrofits and renovations, that can help Australians to make their homes more energy-efficient, cost-efficient and comfortable.
+In 2025, we focussed on retrofits and renovations, to help Australians to make their homes more energy-efficient, cost-efficient and comfortable.

-This year’s event features over 230 homes, with 150+ open for in-person tours showcasing diverse approaches to sustainable living.
+This year’s event featured over 230 homes, with 150+ open for in-person tours showcasing diverse approaches to sustainable living.

 Click herePictured here is Pop-Up House, photo by Alanna McTiernan.